 One of the biggest fears I hear people voicing when contemplating retirement is, “won’t I be bored?”
 Since I retired eight years ago, my schedule is so full of stuff to do there arent enough hours in the day to do everything I want.
 Looking back, I am not sure how I used to have time for work.

 Mark Twain said, “Find a job you enjoy doing, and you will never have to work a day in your life.”
 In that same vein, retirement isn’t a time to sit back and reminisce about old times; it is a time to take on different projects and work like you don’t need the money.
 Retirement is a time to rejuvenate your life and kickstart the future.
 It is easy to find things to do in retirement and not be bored.
-Here are a few ideas.
+If you are looking for some things to do when retired and bored, here are some retirement boredom busters to consider.

 Find Your Sense of Purpose